Paihia On a Budget

 Other towns in the region are Waitangi, Russell, Kawakawa, and Kerikeri.
 Waitangi is where the Treaty House is located, making it rich in history and culture.
 Russell is a ferry ride away from Paihia where you can find war remnants from the Maori Wars.
 Kawakawa is home to the famous Hundertwasser toilets, should you have any interest in visiting for that reason.
 You can also visit the Kawiti Caves at Waiomio and see hundreds of glowworms.
 Kerikeri is full of galleries, boutiques, and cafes.
 This town is also the gateway to the Puketi Kauri Rainforest.

 Fullers Great Sights is a company offering many different types of cruises around the Bay of Islands.
 Awesome NZ is another company specializing in high-speed boating adventures around the bay.
-Take a cruise out to the famous hole in the rock' and keep your eye out for dolphins!
+Or, take a cruise out to the famous 'hole in the rock' and keep your eye out for dolphins!

 Diving in the Rainbow Warrior wreckage is an amazing experience as well.
 The Rainbow Warrior was a Greenpeace boat that was sunk by the French in 1985.
 It was turned into an artificial reef a few years later.